Women in Higher Education Management

 Achievements

-The Network’s recent publication is Gender, Power and Higher Education in a Globalised World, edited by Pat O’Connor and Kate White.
+The Network’s fourth publication was Gender, Power and Higher Education in a Globalised World, edited by Pat O’Connor and Kate White.
 It has been released by Palgrave MacMillan in 2021. https://link.springer.com/book/10.1007/978-3-030-69687-0

 The authors examine persistent gender inequalities in higher education and ask why change is so slow.
 The discussion refers to feminist institutionalism as the underlying theoretical perspective and focuses on institutional resistance, and the legitimating discourses of excellence, choice, displacement, biological essentialism and gender neutrality.
 In highlighting the importance of gender-competent leadership and empowering equality structures as ways of creating change, it explores the situation in 14 countries—Australia, Austria, Germany, India, Ireland, New Zealand, Portugal, South Africa, Sweden, the Czech Republic, the United Arab Emirates, the United Kingdom, the United States and Turkey.
 The analysis stresses the importance of institutional transformation, the vital contribution of feminist activists and the importance of women's deceptively 'small victories' in the academy.